-1 x week - year course - Each student, in order to be in one of the ensembles or large performing instrumental groups, must continue to study his/her instrument by enrolling for at least one period per week of instrumental music.
+2 x week in a 6-Day Cycle - year course - Each student, in order to be in one of the ensembles or large performing instrumental groups, must continue to study his/her instrument by enrolling for at least one period per week of instrumental music.
 A limited number of beginners may be enrolled, depending upon the instrument desired and available time.
 All lessons are arranged on a rotating basis so that students do not regularly miss the same scheduled class every week.
 All facets of instrumental music training are emphasized.
 Students are expected to practice daily at home.